mattbierner/cube-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/slice-scale.gif)

-To understand how scaling works, imagine the slicing plane is a grid ten by ten color sensors, like a camera.
+To understand how scaling works, imagine the slicing plane is a ten by ten grid of color sensors, like a super low res camera sensor.
 Normally, all the sensors in the grid are evenly spaced apart.
 But when we scale the plane, we adjust the distance between each of these sensors.
-Scale the plane's width in half, and we still have 10 sensors in each row, but now the distance between all of them is cut in half and we end up being able to detect more detail.
+Scale the plane's width in half, and we still have 10 sensors in each row, but now the distance between all of them is cut in half and we end up being able to detect more detail horizontal because we are sampling points closer together.

 Scaling also interacts with `Sample Width` and `Sample Height`.
-Scale determines the size of the image sensor plane, while `Sample Width` and `Sample Height` determine the number of columns and rows of sensors respectively on this plane.
-This offers a lot of control over the output image, but can also be confusing.
+Scale determines the size of the image sensor plane, while `Sample Width` and `Sample Height` determine the number of columns and rows of sensors on this plane.
+Combined, this offers a lot of control over the output image, but can also be somewhat confusing.
 To avoid distortion, make sure that the aspect ratio of the plane matches the aspect ratio of the sampling.

 ## Sample Size